adetaylor/codeclub-python/README.md

 	The intention of the first Python session is to get the kids used to looking through actual textual code, and identifying clues.
 If we can end the session with an idea that a 'class' relates to a sprite on the screen, we're doing well.

-	If anyone things that is pessimistic, you may wish to remember that some of these kids are actually dyslexic and struggle to read normal English very easily!
+	If anyone thinks that is pessimistic, you may wish to remember that some of these kids are actually dyslexic and struggle to read normal English very easily!
 Python is a massive step up from coloured Scratch blobs.

-* Py02-Aliens:
+* Py03-Aliens:

   We should guide them through making a more substantive change to the same game.

-* Py03-Aliens 3:
+* Py04-Aliens 3:

   At this point we do something to introduce networking.
 Maybe we can simply have two players.
 Or maybe one person controls the 'player' whilst all the other people on the network control the aliens.